ilyakava/kaggle-dr/about.md

 ]
 ```

-I also tried an nn-rank target matrix with a 5 node output, but did not get superiour results.
+I also tried an nn-rank target matrix with a 5 node output, but did not get superior results.

 ## Variants